 To cite this work, please use the following reference:

-Rowell, L. (2019).
+Rowell, L. (2019, November 11).
 Action Research in a Time of Global Crisis.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/action-research-in-a-time-of-global-crisis/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/action-research-in-a-time-of-global-crisis/